• Skip to primary navigation

 Ingredients

-• 6 large pears any color/variety
+• 4 large pears

 Instructions